About Richard Bertrand Spencer

 “We have to look good,” he told Salon.com writer Lauren Fox, because no one is going to want to join a movement that is “crazed or ugly or vicious or just stupid.”

-In 2007, after obtaining his master’s degree, Spencer took a job as assistant editor at American Conservative magazine, where he was later fired for his radical views, according to former colleague J. Arthur Bloom.
+In 2007, after he dropped out of a Ph.D. program at Duke University in modern European intellectual history, Spencer took a job as assistant editor at American Conservative magazine, where he was later fired for his radical views, according to former colleague J. Arthur Bloom.
 Following that, Spencer became executive editor of the paleoconservative website, Taki’s Magazine.
 In 2010, Spencer founded AlternativeRight, a supremacy-themed webzine aimed at the “intellectual right wing,” where he remained until joining NPI.

-One of Spencer’s first acts after taking over NPI was to move its headquarters from Washington, D.C. to Whitefish, Mont., where he lives, in a region where hate and antigovernment groups have been fairly numerous.
+One of Spencer’s first acts after taking over NPI was to move its headquarters from Washington, D.C. to Whitefish, Montana, where his family has a vacation home.
 But if Spencer is eyeing Whitefish as a locale for his Aryan homeland, he faces significant opposition.
 In December 2014, the Whitefish City Council debated an anti-hate ordinance barring groups such as NPI from assembling in the community.
-After concerns were raised about free speech, the council ultimately settled on a resolution supporting diversity and tolerance.
+After concerns were raised about free speech, the council ultimately settled on a resolution supporting diversity and tolerance

 Spencer spoke at that council meeting, saying the anti-hate ordinance would have granted the right to “police our minds” but claiming that he supported the diversity and tolerance resolution.
 “But real diversity includes thinking differently,” the Flathead Beacon quoted him as saying.
 “Real diversity is not people of all different shapes and colors acting the same way.
 That is the diversity of a Coke commercial.”